Corona Rigidity: Endomorphisms

-Turning to the noncommutative setting, in~\cite{vaccaro2019trivial}, rigidity phenomena are investigated for $^*$-homomorphisms from the Calkin algebra to itself.
+Turning to the noncommutative setting, in~\cite{vaccaro2019trivial} rigidity phenomena are investigated for $^*$-homomorphisms from the Calkin algebra to itself.
 Unlike the abelian setting, in this case the rigidity forced on the structure of $\cQ(H)$ by $\OCA$, along with some peculiar features of this algebra, allow to extend the triviality results obtained for automorphisms in Theorem~\ref{T.Calkin} to all unital $^*$-homomorphisms.

-All $^*$-homomorphisms from the Calkin algebra to itself are either zero or injective, as $\cQ(H)$ is simple, hence we are simply going to refer to them as endomorphisms.
+As $\cQ(H)$ is simple (as a \cstar algebra), all $^*$-homomorphisms from the Calkin algebra to itself are either zero or injective, hence we are simply going to refer to them as endomorphisms.
 Although the results in~\cite{vaccaro2019trivial} also apply to non-unital maps, in the present discussion we restrict to the unital case, since the core ideas are the same and this allows us to avoid unnecessary technical details.

 \begin{definition} A unital endomorphism $\Phi \colon \cQ(H) \to \cQ(H)$ is \emph{algebraically trivial} if there is a unitary $v \in \cQ(H)$ and a strictly continuous unital endomorphism $\Phi_*\colon \cB(H) \to \cB(H)$ such that the following diagram commutes.